techidaily/site-win11-tips/source/_posts/restore-speaker-functionality-in-computers-abruptly.md

  With desktop PCs equipped with sound cards that are not integrated with the motherboard, you should also check if this device is correctly seated.
 This will mean opening the case and identifying the sound card, usually found in one of the PCI or PCI-e slots.

  If the card is correctly attached to the motherboard, and its power LED appears when the PC is powered up, everything should be fine.
 However, if you have been using the front audio jack on your PC case, check this is internally attached to the sound card.
-If you want to dive deep to look into jack issues, then make sure to check[how to fix an unresponsive audio jack on Windows](https://www.makeuseof.com/windows-fix-unresponsive-audio-jack/) .
+If you want to dive deep to look into jack issues, then make sure to check [how to fix an unresponsive audio jack on Windows](https://www.makeuseof.com/windows-fix-unresponsive-audio-jack/) .

 ## 3\.
 Still No Sound From Your Speakers?
 Check the Power